yDesamours/build-a-modern-saas/phase_1/module_2/3-DDD.md

 └─────────────────────────┘
 ```

-Same concept ("Product"), different meaning in each context!
+Same word ("Product"), different meaning in each context — because each context has grown its own Ubiquitous Language around its own concerns.

 **In Our SaaS Projects:**